-On the importance of food sustainability to prevent human extinction.
+On the importance of food sustainability to stay within environmental limits.

 Our food supply chain triggers 1/3 of all of the world’s greenhouse gas emissions.
 No advancement in transportation and no energy revolution meets the potential to slow down global warming like awareness for smart food choices.